-Instruction in safe and competent response techniques for probable first responders to hazardous materials incidents.
-Includes instruction in safe containment techniques and protective actions designed to mitigate the incident as far as possible.
+Instruction in safe and competent response techniques for prob-101A COLLEGE FRENCH I (PART 1) able first responders to hazardous materials incidents.
+Includes UC, CSU, Associate Degree Applicable instruction in safe containment techniques and protective actions Prerequisite: None. designed to mitigate the incident as far as possible.